 J.P.
 VAN PIJKEREN, Ph.D. | PRINCIPAL INVESTIGATOR

-JP joined UW-Madison as an Assistant Professor in the Dept of Food Science in 2013, and is a trainer in the MDTP and MBTG programs.
-He received his Ph.D. degree from the Alimentary Pharmabiotic Center, University College Cork, Ireland.
+JP is an Associate Professor (with tenure) in the Department of Food Science.
+He is a trainer in the MDTP, MBTG and IGPNS programs, and is Chair of the Food Science Graduate Program.
+He is also a member of the Executive Committee of the Food Research Institute.
+JP received his Ph.D. degree from the Alimentary Pharmabiotic Center, University College Cork, Ireland.
 He conducted his postdoctoral studies at the Cork Cancer Research Center (Cork, Ireland) and at Michigan State University.
 JP lives in Madison, and in his spare time, he likes to ride his bicycle and cook.

 JEE-HWAN Oh, PH.D. | RESEARCH ASSOCIATE

 Jee-Hwan joined our laboratory as a Research Associate in 2013.
 His aim is to develop innovative technologies that will help to understand the mechanism, and improve the function, of health-promoting properties of select lactic acid bacteria strains.
 He is actively involved in mentoring undergraduate and graduate students in our laboratory.
 In his spare time, Jee-Hwan likes outdoor activities, and he likes to make traditional Korean Kimchi.

 Laura is a fourth year graduate student in the Microbiology Doctoral Training Program (MDTP) at UW-Madison.
 She received her B.S. in Microbiology at the University of Georgia in 2014.
 Her current project is the development of Lactobacillus reuteri as a biotherapeutic delivery system.
 In her spare time, Laura enjoys ballroom dancing, reading for pleasure, and playing sports.

 Vivian is a second year graduate student in the Food Science program at UW-Madison.
 She received her B.S. in Food Science at the University of Wisconsin-Madison in 2015.
 Her current project is to develop a genetic tool that allows multiplex gene insertions/deletions for Lactobacillus reuteri in a high throughput manner.
 Vivian is from Shanghai, China.
 In her spare time, she enjoys playing with her cat Henry and cooking Chinese food.